 Facebook’s stock value dropped 12 percent…which it has since regained.

-And all indications are no new laws will be enacted ensuring additional privacy rights to consumers.
+And all indications are Congress will be enacting no new laws ensuring additional privacy rights to consumers.
 At best, California appears to be pursuing a possible expanded privacy bill, but enforcement of any resulting act is going to be a wee bit difficult against any companies located outside of California.

 For better or for worse, personal privacy is not a point of concern for the majority of individuals in the United States.
 Whereas the idea of a being wiretapped outraged Americans in the 1970s and 1980s, many people now have devices such as Alexa in their homes that record everything said without the inhabitants expressing any concern whatsoever.